JOlsen-Neslo/mars-rover/README.md

 This gives me the ability to use each component independently and also gives me the flexibility to test each component in isolation.
 Swapping components in and out will not need much refactoring.

+I attempted to follow OOP principles as much as possible with the design of this application by ensuring each object is responsible for its own behaviour and by abstracting the code as much as possible.

 ## Static Code Analysis
 Technologies: